open/close all folders

 - Limited Wardrobe: A green suit, sometimes with a black neck tie.

-- Mad Scientist: Mortadelo considers him one, and it is not inaccurate given that Bacterio checks many of the points (he builds things without blueprints, uses obviously forced experiment subjects, does self-experimentation, is a bit of a sadist, etc).
+- Mad Scientist: Mortadelo considers him one, and it is not inaccurate given that Bacterio checks many of the points (he often builds things without blueprints, uses obviously forced experiment subjects, does self-experimentation, is a bit of a sadist, etc).
 However, he works for the good guys and has never shown to be anything other than a dutiful government agent.

 - Meaningful Name: Bacterio, as in "bacterium".